PaganoBerserker/Rustbook/README.md

 # How to install IPFS.
 ## Linux.

+Warning: You must execute the commands where indicated, and if it is not indicated it is preferable to execute it again in the root of the user, in this case the ipfs user.

 1. Open the terminal and update the system packages:
 ```linux
 sudo apt-get update